juliaguida/oystercard/challenges/sudoku.md

 **If you have made the changes but the grid isn't filled out, iterate again**

-This tells us that that the grid must somehow know that it's filled out.
+This tells us that the grid must somehow know that it's filled out.
 Sounds like a method!

 ````ruby
 class Grid